toolleeo/cli-apps/README.md

 * [fzf-tab-completion](https://github.com/lincheney/fzf-tab-completion) - Tab completion using fzf.
 * [gentoo-install](https://github.com/oddlama/gentoo-install) - This project aspires to be your favorite way to install gentoo.
 It aims to provide a smooth installation experience, both for beginners and experts.
 You may configure it by using a menuconfig-inspired interface or simply via a config file.
 * [glyphs](https://github.com/maaslalani/glyphs) - Unicode symbols on the command line.
-* [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [guesswidth](https://github.com/noborus/guesswidth) - Guess the width output without delimiters in commands that output to the terminal.
 * [Keep](https://github.com/keephq/keep) - Simple alerting tool, with declarative syntax and builtin providers.
 * [minicloze](https://github.com/benmanone/minicloze) - Rust-based command-line language-learning game using the Tatoeba database.